Covid-19 guidance, tests, vaccinations, and self-isolation

 Travelling to and around campus

 See guidance below about travelling to and around campus.
-We strongly advise you to take a lateral flow test before you travel to campus for term 1.

 If you're using a bike, you can use our bike stations on campus to lock your bike.

+Face coverings must be worn on public transport.
+This is a legal requirement.
 There are different bus routes into campus depending on where you are coming from.
 We encourage you to explore the advice from their own websites and get in touch with them if you have any questions:

 - Staying safe on Stagecoach buses